 There are basic set-up guides for supported devices on Hotspot Shield’s website, however these aren’t very detailed at all and probably won’t be that much help for first-time users.
 We’d really like to see compatibility with a wider range of devices in the near future, particularly routers, as right now the only way to use the VPN is to install the app on each individual device you want to protect.
 This probably won’t be an issue for most, but if you want to protect all of your family’s devices as well as your own, the limit of five simultaneous connections might present a few problems.

 These extensions also come with useful extras such as ad and tracker blocking, along with built-in malware protection, preventing third parties from sending you personalized ads based on your browsing history.
-The only downside is that these are proxies rather than full VPN extensions, meaning your true IP address is hidden but web traffic will leave your computer unencrypted (so if you’re connected to public WiFi, someone can still see what you’re doing).
+The only downside is that these are proxies rather than full VPN extensions, meaning that it will encrypt your browser traffic but not as securely as a true VPN connection.
 If you’re a heavy browser user seeking a more lightweight alternative for Chrome or Firefox, these could be ideal, but for most people they’re not a complete alternative to the desktop app.

 There are no manual workarounds for this, as HSS also doesn’t support custom router configurations or direct VPN connectivity (without using the app), so if you want to use the VPN on anything other than the four main platforms, you’re out of luck.
-There are providers out there offering far more hassle-free solutions for streaming devices.
+There are providers out there offering far more hassle-free solutions for streaming devices, including native apps for the Amazon FireTV Stick.

 Streaming & Torrenting